Physics-Informed Neural Nets for Control of Dynamical Systems: Methods

 \subsection{Physics-informed Neural Networks (PINNs)}

-In \cite{Raissi2017,Raissi2019}, physics-informed neural networks are introduced, whereby deep neural networks are trained in a supervised way to respect any physical law described by partial differential equations (PDEs).
+\cite{Raissi2017,Raissi2019} introduced physics-informed neural networks, training deep neural networks in a supervised way to respect any physical law described by partial differential equations (PDEs).
 The PINN approach allows one to find data-driven solutions of PDEs or ODEs automatically.
-In this paper, nonlinear ODEs are considered of the following general form:
+In this paper, nonlinear ODEs are considered in the following general form:

 where $\mathcal{N}[\cdot]$ is a nonlinear differential operator and $\mathbf{y}$ represents the state of the dynamic system (the latent ODE solution).

 We define $\mathcal{F}(\mathbf{y})$ to be equivalent to the left-hand side of Equation (\ref{eq:general_ode}):